react-native-elements/react-native-elements-app/README.md

 ## React Native Elements

 This app is built using [React Native Elements](https://github.com/react-native-elements/react-native-elements).
-RNE is a UI toolkit for React Native that provides you with production ready UI components so that you can focus on building the part that makes your app unique as opposed to reinvent the UI wheel.
+React Native Elements is a UI toolkit for React Native that provides you with production ready UI components so that you can focus on building the part that makes your app unique as opposed to reinvent the UI wheel.

 You can install `react-native-elements` in your app using: